WeblateOrg/weblate/docs/formats.rst

 Java style
    Used by Java—mostly BCP with legacy codes for Chinese.

+Additionally, any mappings defined in :ref:`project-language_aliases` are applied in reverse.

 .. note::

    Weblate recognizes any of these when parsing translation files, the above